timh1203/algorithmDS/femCourses.md

 ```

 ---
-## L) Wrapping Up "JavaScript: From Fundamentals to Functional JS"
+## L) Wrapping Up "JavaScript: From Fundamentals to Functional JS" (10/15/19)

+- How do we apply these skills?
+- Creating utility methods in your code makes your functional programming better